mr-poston-cs/apcsp-b/units/summer-assignment.md

     - Complete guided notes for this module

   - [Binary and ASCII]({{"/units/unit0/binary_and_ascii" | relative_url }})
-    - Watch the videos, shorts, & supplementary resources (if you need a bit more)
+    - Watch the videos, shorts, & supplementary resources
     - Read notes on both Binary and ASCII - make sure to download the ASCII tables if you need to
     - Complete guided notes and practice problems for this module